This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Laser Beam Machining – 1”.

 Explanation: Lasing process describes the basic operation of laser, i.e. generation of a coherent (both temporal and spatial) beam of light by “light amplification” using “stimulated emission”.

 3. Which of the following processes does not use lasers?

 Explanation: Laser Beam Machining or more broadly laser material processing deals with machining and material processing like heat treatment, alloying, cladding, sheet metal bending, etc.

 4. Lasers are also used for_____

 Explanation: Nowadays, laser is also finding application in regenerative machining or rapid prototyping as in processes like stereo-lithography, selective laser sintering etc.

 5. Laser stands for light amplification by stimulated emission of radiation.

 Explanation: Laser stands for light amplification by stimulated emission of radiation.
-The underline working principle of laser was first put forward by Albert Einstein in 1917 though the first industrial laser for experimentation was developed around 1960s.
+The underline working principle of a laser was first put forward by Albert Einstein in 1917 through the first industrial laser for experimentation was developed around the 1960s.

 6. Laser beams can have power density upto _____